Adminbyaccident/FAMP/README.md

 This is a collection of scripts to build a FAMP server.

 ## The stdard-famp.sh script
 The stdard-famp.sh script builds a standard FAMP server with the defaults on.
+This installation uses the pre-fork processing module in Apache, which will create a new proces for each new connection to the server.
+The event configuration is much faster and uses less resources.
+This is only recommended for legacy applications and severe security restrictions.
 Further detail in the following links.

 https://www.adminbyaccident.com/freebsd/how-to-install-famp-stack/

 https://www.digitalocean.com/community/tutorials/how-to-install-an-apache-mysql-and-php-famp-stack-on-freebsd-12-0

 ## The event-php-fpm-tcp-socket.sh script
-The event-php-fpm.sh script will install a FAMP stack server but Apache will be using the Event MPM and PHP will make use of the PHP-FPM processor.
+The event-php-fpm.sh script will install a FAMP stack server but Apache HTTP will be using the Event MPM and PHP will make use of the PHP-FPM processor.
 The handler is set to use TCP sockets.
+Much faster and resource optimized compared to the pre-fork configuration.
 Further detail in the following links.

 https://www.digitalocean.com/community/tutorials/how-to-configure-apache-http-with-mpm-event-and-php-fpm-on-freebsd-12-0